Skip to main content

 Pull Requests

-Casdoor uses GitHub as its developing platform.
-So the pull requests are the main source of contributions.
+Casdoor uses GitHub as its development platform, and pull requests are the primary source of contributions.

-There are something you need to know before you open a pull request:
+Here are some things you need to know before opening a pull request:

-• Explain why you send this PR and what this PR would do to the repo.
+• Explain why you are submitting the pull request and what it will do to the repo.

-• One commit is allowed.
-Make sure the PR does only one thing, otherwise please split it.
+• Only one commit is allowed.
+If the PR does more than one thing, please split it.

-• If there are newly added files, please include Casdoor license to the top of new file(s).
+• If there are any newly added files, please include the Casdoor license at the top of the new file(s).

 // Copyright 2022 The Casdoor Authors.
 All Rights Reserved.